Florida Mobile Home Communities

 Taxes: How are Mobile Homes Taxed in Florida?

 If your Florida mobile home is taxed as real property, you may be eligible for homestead exemption and other tax benefits of living in Florida.
-According to the Florida Department of Revenue, mobile homes are taxed in one of three ways:

 - Assessed and taxed as real property.
 Your manufactured home is taxed annually as real property if it’s affixed to land that you own.